GeorgeEllis123/Calendar/README.md

 * Edit a calendar.
 A user may edit the name or timezone of a calendar unless there is an existing calendar with that same name.
 * Copy events.
 A user may copy either one or a range of events and move them into another calendar, adhering to that calendars timezone and the times that the user input.

-This program does not support:
+Headless and Interactive mode does not support:
 * Deleting events
 * Edit when the days the repeating events will repeat

+When working in GUI mode users can:
+* Create a single event on the day that the calendar is on
+* Jump to another day and create an event on that day
+* Edit a created event

+GUI mode does not support:
+* Deleting events
+* Repeated Events
+* Copying events

 #### Distribution: